AndreaCodegoni/Tiny_model_4_CD/README.md

 # Tiny_CD

-This is the implementation of:
+This is the implementation of: TINYCD: A (NOT SO) DEEP LEARNING MODEL FOR CHANGE DETECTION

 You can find the complete work here: